Insurance & Documentation

 Why It Matters for Insurance and Storm Documentation

 In Florida, storm-related claims often come down to documentation.
 If roof damage appears after a major weather event, the condition of the roof beforehand may become part of the conversation.
-Clear aerial images help establish what was visible at the time of the inspection and create a dated record that can be referenced later.
+Clear aerial images help establish what was visible at the time of capture and create a dated record that can be referenced later.

 That does not replace an adjuster or licensed roofing contractor, but it does create organized supporting documentation that is easier to share and review.